course-kit/docs/docs/javascript-client.md

 #### `enrollRedirect(courseId: string): void`

 Redirects the user to the enrollment page for the course (if it is free) or to the checkout page (if it has a price).
-Does nothing if the user is already enrolled in the course or if your account has a custom payment gateway.

 Also note that if the `devMode` option in the client constructor is true, the user will be redirected to the development URL of the course or school.